thom4parisot/photography/source/_posts/2016/calais.md

       country: France
     src: CNV00022-LR.jpg
     comment: |
       Local authorities built and opened this information center inside the camp.
-They lately realised no one could speak in kurdish.
+They lately realised no one could speak in Kurdish.
       The center remains closed since.

       Wood planks are missing because they have been taken out and used as heating source during the harsh winter.